 FSA also encourages the consideration of the influences on the causal chain of an accident as well as any direct causes and consequences.
 This is done because in many marine accident sequences these influences not only affect the probability of the cause but also the magnitude of the consequence in the same accident sequence.

-Weather is a typical factor that affects both cause and consequence indeed it is often a major factor, as are human error and remoteness.
+Weather is a typical factor that affects both cause and consequence.
+It is often a major factor, as are human error and remoteness.

 C3 Influences on the Level of Risk